How to Apply

 The application can be processed only when the application fee has been

-eligible for a fee waiver.
-If your application meets any of these criteria,
+GPA of 3.7 or above are eligible for a fee waiver.
+If your application meets this criteria,

 please request a fee waiver before submitting your application by emailing